 We know how difficult it is to make a change.
-Whether you are struggling with an alcohol, substance use, internet, gaming or gambling disorder, we can help.
+Whether you are struggling with substance use, problem gambling, or other behavioural concerns, we can help.
 To learn more about individual programs check under the “Our Programs” link above.
 Change is possible!

 If you are in crisis, please call: